SainsburyWellcomeCentre/aeon_docs/readme.md

 This repo contains the source for the currently WIP version of Project Aeon's online docs.

-The docs are built via Sphinx, and hosted via GitHub Pages. `src/` is the Sphinx source directory, and `docs/` is the Sphinx and GitHub Pages build directory.
-The docs are available at: https://sainsburywellcomecentre.github.io/aeon_docs/
+The docs are built via Sphinx, and hosted via GitHub Pages at: sainsburywellcomecentre.github.io/aeon_docs/. `src/` is the Sphinx source directory, and the site is built and deployed from the `gh-pages` branch.
+This is handled by a GitHub actions workflow (`.github/workflows/docs_build_and_deploy.yml`).
+The build job is triggered on each PR, ensuring that the documentation build is not broken by new changes.
+The deployment job is only triggered whenever a tag is pushed to the main branch.

 All organizational details will eventually be available on the docs, but for now some useful info can be found in the sections below: